ecsx-framework/ECSx/guides/tutorial/web_frontend_liveview.md

   end

   defp adjust_velocity_towards_target(projectile, {distance, dx, dy}) do
+    # We know what is needed, but we need to slow it down, so its travel
+    # will take more than one tick.
+Otherwise the player will not see it!
     ticks_away = ceil(distance / @cannonball_speed)
     adjusted_dx = div(dx, ticks_away)
     adjusted_dy = div(dy, ticks_away)